Pappy Millar: How Did Elohim City’s Founder Die?

 According to Pappy’s old accounts, his city proudly operates a small sawmill as well as a trucking business on its private property for some steady income to provide for all its members without worries.
 That’s primarily because they do not want them ever to lapse into force and corruption despite the fact they maintain they would open fire on anyone who enters without permission or with ill intent.
 As for the way this village is run, apart from there being a pastor, there is also a Board of Directors encouraging the theology of Christian identity while also advocating for more personal rights.

-Though if we’re being honest, Elohim City has only ever garnered national coverage whenever The Order or the Oklahoma City Bombing is brought up owing to its alleged ties to their members.
+However, if we’re being honest, Elohim City has only ever garnered national coverage whenever The Order or the Oklahoma City Bombing is brought up owing to its alleged ties to their members.
 Yet it appears as if the federal authorities looked into the matter and cleared the village as well as its “elders” — none of them were found to be a part of any criminal white supremacist matters.
 That’s despite the fact bomber Timothy McVeigh is believed to have visited the city a lot prior to the fateful April 19, 1995, day to communicate with its now-former head of security, Andy the German.

 Pappy Millar Passed Away at Age 75

 From what we can tell, Robert “Pappy” Grant Millar passed away on May 28, 2001, while continuing to serve as Elohim City’s Leader/Right Reverent in Adair County, Oklahoma — he was 75 at the time.
 He was subsequently buried near white supremacist convicted killer Richard Wayne Snell — for whom he once served as a spiritual advisor — in an open clearing in the dense woods on the property.
-We should mention the latter was actually executed by lethal injection for the two homicides he committed between 1993 and 1994 on the very day of the Oklahoma City Bombings; on April 19, 1995.
+We should mention the latter was actually executed by lethal injection for the two homicides he committed between 1993 and 1994 on the very day of the Oklahoma City Bombings, on April 19, 1995.

-It’s also imperative to note that since Robert was a father of eight and all his sons resided in Elohim City, his second-oldest son John Millar took over his position at the enclave following his demise.
+It’s also imperative to note that since Robert was a father of eight and all his sons resided in Elohim City, his second-oldest son, John Millar, took over his position at the enclave following his demise.

 Read More: Where is Michael Fortier Now?